A Rule-Based Epidemiological Modelling Framework: Discussion And Outlook

 However, machine learning and AI are needed in other ways, mostly for data integration into mathematical models, we discuss this as a next topic below.
-Another, perhaps less obvious help by machine learning techniques are Bayesian model selection algorithms.
-In fact this is so important, and so little discussed even within applied mathematics, that we gave a brief introduction in Section \ref{sec:intro:subsec:selection}.
+Another, perhaps less obvious help by machine learning techniques are Bayesesian model selection algorithms.
 Without a model framework where mathematical models are systematically able to be altered according to empirical evidence, mathematical models will not help to understand epidemics, the prognosis problem, see Section \ref{sec:discussion:subsec:prognosis}, will not be overcome.
 There are other uses for machine learning as well.
-For example, one can contemplate how non-mathematical experts formulate their insight into the pandemic by {\bf verbal descriptions}.
+For example, one can contemplate how non-mathematical experts formulate their insight into the pandemic by \emph{ verbal descriptions}.
 By machine learning this verbal description, in addition with mathematical consistency checks, is translated into a rule-based system.
 It could be a very fruitful way how a future expert system interacts with different experts from different fields, expressing their opinions and subsequently validating and investigating such believe systems with the help of empirical data.